Two people working with clay in a pottery studio with tools and sketches on a whiteboard.

 Can I actually afford this?

-At 5 hours a week on the 6-month plan, it works out at about £12 an hour.
-That covers wheels, tools, glazes, firing, storage, and technician support.
-A private studio setup starts at £3,000 before you've bought clay, and you still won't have a kiln.
+Come for one full day a week, say 8 hours, and the 6-month plan works out at about £7.50 an hour.
+That covers wheels, glazes, firing, storage, and technician support, and the more you come, the less each hour costs.
+A private studio setup starts at £3,000 before you've bought clay, and you still won't have a kiln

 What if I'm not good enough?

 You don't need to be any good yet.
 Nobody arrives knowing what they're doing, and that's fine.
 A lot of our members joined straight after a first course, able to centre and not much else, and they got better the way everyone does, by turning up and making the same shape until it comes right.
-That's what membership gives you that a weekly class can't: the time to practise as much as you like.
+They say it takes ten thousand hours to master a craft.
+Whatever the true number, those hours have to start somewhere, and a weekly class alone won't get you there.
 And if you're worried about being the obvious beginner in the room, don't be.
 Everyone's absorbed in their own work, and most people are too busy with their own wheel to notice anyone else's.

 What if I sign up and don't use it?